-DEFINITION OF A TRUANT- (ED§48260): Any pupil subject to compulsory full-time education or to compulsory continuation education who is absent from school without valid excuse three full days in one school year or tardy or absent for more than a 30-minute period during the school day without a valid excuse on three occasions in one school year or a combination thereof, shall be classified as a truant and shall be reported to the attendance supervisor or to the superintendent of the school district.
+DEFINITION OF A TRUANT (EC §48260): Any pupil subject to compulsory full-time education or to compulsory continuation education, who is absent from school without valid excuse three full days in one school year or tardy or absent for more than a 30-minute period during the school day without a valid excuse on three occasions in one school year or a combination thereof, shall be classified as a truant and shall be reported to the attendance supervisor or to the superintendent of the school district.

-PENALTIES AGAINST PARENTS OR GUARDIANS (EC§48260.5, §48293): A parent/guardian or other person having control or charge of any pupil who fails to attend school may be guilty of an infraction and subject to prosecution as well as a fine up to \$1000.
+PENALTIES AGAINST PARENTS OR GUARDIANS (EC §48260.5, §48293): A parent/guardian or other person having control or charge of any pupil who fails to attend school may be guilty of an infraction and subject to prosecution as well as a fine up to \$1000.

-CHRONIC TRUANT (EC§48263.6): Defines chronic truant as a pupil subject to compulsory education (i.e., between the ages of 6 and 18 years) who is absent from school without a valid excuse for 10% or more of the school days in one school year from the time of enrollment to the current date.
+CHRONIC TRUANT (EC §48263.6): Defines chronic truant as a pupil subject to compulsory education (i.e., between the ages of 6 and 18 years) who is absent from school without a valid excuse for 10% or more of the school days in one school year from the time of enrollment to the current date.

-PARENT OR GUARDIAN OF CHRONIC TRUANT (PC 270.1): A parent/guardian of a chronic truant may be found guilty a misdemeanor punishable by a fine not exceeding \$2000 or by imprisonment in a county jail not exceeding one year, or both, for failure to reasonably supervise and encourage school attendance.
+PARENT OR GUARDIAN OF CHRONIC TRUANT (PC §270.1): A parent/guardian of a chronic truant may be found guilty of a misdemeanor punishable by a fine not exceeding \$2000 or by imprisonment in a county jail not exceeding one year, or both, for failure to reasonably supervise and encourage school attendance.

-GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC§48205, §48980): Your child may not have his/her grade reduced or lose academic credit for any absence or absences excused under Education Code section 48205, when missed assignments and tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.
+GRADE REDUCTION/LOSS OF ACADEMIC CREDIT (EC §48205, §48980): Your child may not have his/her grade reduced or lose academic credit for any absence or absences excused under Education Code section 48205, when missed assignments and tests that can reasonably be provided are satisfactorily completed within a reasonable period of time.

-ABSENCES FOR RELIGIOUS PURPOSES (EC§46014, §48980): With your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designated by the religious group.
+ABSENCES FOR RELIGIOUS PURPOSES (EC §46014, §48980): With your written consent, your child may be excused from school in order to participate in religious exercises or to receive moral and religious instruction at your child's place of worship or at other suitable place or places away from school property designated by the religious group.
 Your child may not be excused from school for this purpose on more than four days per school month.

-EXCUSE TO OBTAIN CONFIDENTIAL MEDICAL SERVICES (EC§46010.1): Pupils in grades 7 to 12 may be excused from school for the purpose of obtaining confidential medical services, without the consent of the pupil's parent/guardian.
+EXCUSE TO OBTAIN CONFIDENTIAL MEDICAL SERVICES (EC §46010.1): Pupils in grades 7 to 12 may be excused from school for the purpose of obtaining confidential medical services, without the consent of the pupil's parent/guardian.

-CALENDAR (E.C. §48980(C))
+CALENDAR (EC §48980(C))

-The District is required to advise all parents/guardians of the schedule of minimum days and pupil-free staff development days.
-A list of minimum days and pupil free staff development days are available at your school site and on the District web site calendar section and are reflected in the enclosed District calendar.
-If any minimum or pupil-free staff development days are scheduled following the distribution of this notice, the District will notify you as early as possible, but not later than one month before the scheduled minimum or pupil-free day.
+The District is required to advise all parents/guardians of the schedule of modified days, minimum days and student-free staff development days.
+A list of modified days, minimum days and student-free staff development days are available at your school site and on the District website calendar section and are reflected in the District calendar on Page 4 of this handbook.
+If any modified, minimum or student-free staff development days are scheduled following the distribution of this notice, the District will notify you as early as possible, but no later than one month before the scheduled modified, minimum or student-free day.

-CHILD ABUSE REPORTING (PC 11166)
+CHILD ABUSE REPORTING (PC §11166)